muspelheim/blog.padniuk.com/content/blog/2021/2021-02-26/index.en.md

 - Sugar
 - Glucose syrup

-The thermometer is very important, because in order for the chocolate to be in the "condition", it needs to be melted and re-formed crystal structure - this process is called tempering.
+The thermometer is very important because, in order for the chocolate to be in the "condition", it needs to be melted and re-formed crystal structure - this process is called tempering.

 Charts of temperature for different types of chocolate can be seen in the picture below, the main chocolate manufacturers indicate these markings on the packages:

  ![There graph in Fahrenheits](./../../../assets/posts/2021-02-26/media/4967a850832ac36561e47db8e6f4a3c226dcf719a225f9223d6859a514773438.jpg)

- Roughly speaking, you need to melt in the microwave chocolate to a temperature of 45 degrees Celsius, quickly cool in a metal/glass dish to 27 degrees, and warm up to a temperature of 29-31 degrees (depending on the type of chocolate) to work (because at 27 degrees the chocolate mass is already quite thick and the body of candy will be thick).
+Roughly speaking, you need to melt in the microwave chocolate to a temperature of 45C degrees Celsius, quickly cool in a metal/glass dish to 27C degrees, and warm up to a temperature of 29-31C degrees (depending on the type of chocolate) to work (because at 27C degrees the chocolate mass is already quite thick and the body of candy will be thick).

- The temperature in the room should be **18-20** degrees to work with chocolate, at other temperatures the chocolate will be worse to crystallize and the result will be worse.
+The temperature in the room should be **18-20C** degrees to work with chocolate, at other temperatures the chocolate will be worse to crystallize and the result will be worse.

- You need to work in nitrile gloves, so as not to leave fingerprints on the mould and not to smear hands in an oil.
+You need to work in nitrile gloves, so as not to leave fingerprints on the mould and not to smear hands in cocoa butter.

  ### Step 1: Polycarbonate Moulds
   ![Moulds like this](./../../../assets/posts/2021-02-26/media/cd1c72554fc0a316762c71d7c997bbf31d7930f78e035e2eb7fe0f2e61d011f2.jpg)